- Current situation

 - The Federal Government defined policy guidelines for a stronger involvement in developing and emerging countries in the areas of education and research in its Strategy for the Internationalization of Science and Research, adopted in 2008; these guidelines are also embedded in the current government coalition agreement.
 The countries concerned include those in the South Caucasus region (Armenia, Azerbaijan and Georgia).

-- The central basis of the scientific cooperation between Germany and the region is an intergovernmental agreement on scientific and technical cooperation with the former Soviet Union, which took effect in 1987 and is still considered valid by the successor states.
-Separate bilateral agreements have since been signed with individual countries (e.g. Belarus in 1996, Moldova in 2008, Armenia in 2011).
+- The central basis of the scientific cooperation between Germany and the region is an intergovernmental agreement on science and technology cooperation with the former Soviet Union, which took effect in 1987 and is still considered valid by the successor states.
+Separate bilateral agreements have since been signed with individual countries (e.g. Moldova in 2008, Armenia in 2011).

 Many of the Eastern Partnership countries offer attractive conditions for cooperation.
 They provide excellent research expertise and in some cases attractive research infrastructures as well as well-trained, gifted young scientists.
 This potential could be harnessed in research partnerships with Germany that would benefit all those involved.

-Since 2008, the Ministry has been supporting smaller research cooperation projects with CIS countries (including the Eastern Partnership countries) with regular calls for proposals for scientific and technological cooperation (STC).
+Since 2008, the Ministry has been supporting smaller research cooperation projects with CIS countries (including the Eastern Partnership countries) with regular calls for proposals in science and technology cooperation (STC).
 This funding, open to any topic, covers exchanges of experts and young scientists as well as workshops with partners in the region.
 The projects funded by the BMBF address regional needs such as improvements in agricultural production, integrated nature conservation planning or monitoring changes to the landscape.

 The agreements and declarations of intent were brought to life by the publication in autumn 2012 of bilateral STC calls for proposals coordinated with Armenia and Moldova relating to the joint support of project-related mobility, meetings of experts and thematic project planning workshops.
 The projects funded cover an exceptionally wide range of research areas, from health and nutrition, energy and climate to communication and key technologies.
-A second bilateral STC call for proposals coordinated with Armenia was published in spring 2016.
+A was published in spring 2021.
+A for mobility funding with the Republic of Moldova was published in January 2024.

-The Federal Ministry of Research and Education’s bilateral research partnerships are supported by the EU project , which took up the successful work of its predecessor (“STI International Cooperation Network for Eastern Partnership Countries”) in September 2016.
-The aim is to enhance the political dialogue between the countries of the EU and the Eastern Partnership in research and development and to facilitate access to the European Research Area for researchers from the region.
+The Federal Ministry of Research and Education’s bilateral research partnerships were supported by the EU project (2016-2019).
+The aim was to enhance the political dialogue between the countries of the EU and the Eastern Partnership in research and development and to facilitate access to the European Research Area for researchers from the region.